 Statistics of the Year

-- Your nominated statistic should ideally have a public interest dimension to it
+- The nominated statistic should ideally have a public interest dimension to it

 - The statistic does not need to have an established media profile – it could be a number that is newsworthy but, in your view, has not previously received the attention it deserves